 Disability retirement benefits include discounted health care premiums, group life insurance, and dental coverage.
-Your share of the premiums for these benefits is deducted from your disability monthly income benefit.
+The Group Insurance Commission (GIC) administers all aspects of these benefits, including directly billing of the monthly premiums to you.

 Active participants who become disabled must meet these criteria in order to participate in the Commonwealth’s program of disability retirement benefits:

 Your Monthly Income Benefit (MIB) must be sufficient to pay the cost of your disability retirement benefits.
 Your MIB is considered adequate when the sum of your monthly insurance premiums does not exceed 70% of your gross MIB.

 If your MIB is not adequate to pay your disability retirement insurance premiums, the GIC will send a bill to your home address each month for the cost of your benefits.
 You will be responsible for paying this bill on a timely basis, directly to the GIC.